Forecasting Quantum Observables: A Compressed Sensing Approach with Performance Guarantees: Certification via Atomic Norm Minimization

 For {frequency separation}, we need to check that the minimum distance between the candidate frequencies in $\Omega$ exceeds $4/m$, which is required for unique recovery in ANM.

 Finally, the {dual polynomial} has to satisfy $|Q(f)| \approx 1$ for all $f \in \Omega$ and $|Q(f)| < 1$, otherwise, within numerical tolerances.
+This requirement comes from the dual problem in Eq.~\eqref{eq:dual}.
 Computing the dual polynomial is straightforward once we have a solution to the dual problem.

 \textbf{Solving the dual problem.} The dual problem in Eq.~\eqref{eq:dual} is infinite-dimensional and must be discretized to make it tractable.
-We therefore sample the frequency domain finely, transforming the problem into a second-order cone program.
-In addition, since the measurement vector $y$ is real-valued (which is always the case in quantum TEs), the dual problem can be further simplified to
+If we sample the frequency domain finely, we can transform the problem into a second-order cone program.
+However, because the measurement vector $y$ is real-valued (which is always the case since observables are real), the dual problem can be further simplified to the linear program

 where $F$ is a finely discretized set of frequencies in $[0, \frac{1}{2}]$, since the frequency spectrum is symmetric.
 Finally, although discretization introduces a small approximation error, it remains negligible when the frequency grid is sufficiently fine.
+In the \cite{supp_material} Supplemental Material, we show how selecting different grids affects the accuracy of solving the dual problem.